gtolle/stripe-iiftoqbo/README.md

 * Payouts to Third Parties
 * Stripe Connect Fees Collected
 * Stripe Connect Fees Refunded
+* … and Stripe Transaction Fees, of course :)

 But now our 2013 taxes are done!